soferdani/Angular-Weather-App/README.md

 ## Features to add
 - [ ] Add login page with guards
 - [ ] Make the app onPush logic
-- [ ] add lazy loading to the app - its in the rout with the key - loadChildren !! its in the app of the academy!
 - [ ] Use the nx - about the move :
   - [ ] the easy option is to create new workspace and build again.

 ## Questions
 - [ ] how to make the buttons in the weather box in 2 rows and not in one

-need to add in the CV nx !!!!@# really important